 We offer an extensive selection of urns to choose from, including many that are 100% biodegradable, and we also offer a large selection of cremation and fingerprint jewelry.

 Many families are relieved to learn that several options are available when cremation is chosen.
 The Cremation Service Options are:

-- Visitation and Service
+- Public or Private Visitation and Funeral Service (prior to cremation)

-- Private Viewing Only
+- Public or Private Viewing Only

-- Immediate Cremation
+- Immediate Cremation with no other services

 Private Viewing is also typically held at the funeral home and the guests are chosen by the family.
 It is not a public event and privacy is respected.
-Both types of viewing, public and private allow the opportunity to say good-bye in a respectful, peaceful setting.
+Both types of viewing (public and private) allow the opportunity to say good-bye in a respectful, peaceful setting.

 Funeral Services and Memorial Services may be either religious events or contemporary in style.
 They allow the opportunity for the family, friends, neighbors and colleagues of the deceased to express their feelings, share memories and lend support to those most affected by the death.
 Funeral Services are typically conducted with the deceased present in a casket, while Memorial Services often include the presence of the urn containing the cremated remains of the deceased.